 Brown University is about an hour and thirty minutes drive from Logan Airport in Boston, Massachusetts.
 Students will need to find their own transportation from Boston Logan Airport to and from campus.

 Unaccompanied Student Travel

 In recent years, bus, train, and airline carriers have instituted a range of policies related to unaccompanied minors traveling.
-Brown Pre-College Programs are unable to meet many of these new requirements, so we urge families to review their likely carrier’s policies early and make decisions about travel based on the assumption that students must arrive on campus for orientation and depart campus at the end of their program without assistance from the Pre-College programs.
+Brown Pre-College Programs are unable to meet many of these requirements, so we urge families to review their likely carrier’s policies early and make decisions about travel based on the assumption that students must arrive on campus for orientation and depart campus at the end of their program without assistance from the Pre-College programs.

 The Brown University Department of Athletics offers low-cost memberships to Pre-College students.
-Members have exclusive access to sports and fitness classes.
+Members have access to sports and fitness classes.
 More information can be found on the Brown Recreation website.

 Most Pre-College courses require the purchase of textbooks and/or coursepacks.
 Costs can vary widely from $35 to over $200, depending on the length and subject area of the course.
 A list of required readings is typically posted online in the late spring, and are available for purchase in the Brown Bookstore.

 Students do not need a significant amount of spending money.
 Program activities are free and students are encouraged to eat meals in the dining hall and to engage in activities that are no-cost or low-cost.

 Students who wish to use washers, dryers, and campus printers and copiers will need to purchase Bear Bucks Guest Cards – cash cards used in these campus machines.
 Cards may be purchased from any of the several ValuePort III machines located across campus.
 As unused funds are not refundable, students are advised to add money in small increments.
 Please DO NOT add funds or Bear Bucks to your student ID.